Alaxouche/Wunduniik/README.md

 #### ENB

-Wunduniik was designed and set up to be used with [Rudy ENB for Cathedral Weathers - Zangdar Edit](https://www.nexusmods.com/skyrimspecialedition/mods/39113) last version, but you can change it if you don't like it.
+Wunduniik was designed and set up to be used with Cabbage ENB for NAT III Weather, but you can change it if you don't like it.

 Also to help you with the ENB management, I strongly advise you the [ENB Organizer](https://www.nexusmods.com/skyrim/mods/67077).
-It will allow you to prepare presets of ENBs you can easely switch as it will remember the files used and their configurations.
+It will allow you to prepare presets of ENBs you can easily switch as it will remember the files used and their configurations.
 Here is how you may use/set up it:

 1. Launch ENB Organizer through Mod Organizer 2: